House to vote on bill to require sexual abuse of athletes be reported

 - Nassar had pleaded guilty to seven counts of criminal sexual conduct

-Washington (CNN)The House will take up a bill on Monday which, if implemented, will require that allegations and incidents of sexual abuse of minor and amateur athletes be reported to be authorities.
+Washington (CNN)The House will take up a bill on Monday which, if implemented, will require that allegations and incidents of sexual abuse of minor and amateur athletes be reported to authorities.

 The bill would create an organization within the US Olympic Committee that would be responsible for receiving and handling inquiries and reports about abuse, and making sure that allegations are promptly reported to law enforcement when necessary, or resolved internally.